shafanaS/jenkins-pipeline-artifacts/README.md

     - production stack is created and the test endpoint for the production environment is returned.
 Note that this endpoint is not app-specific.
 To be able to test app-specific endpoints in the next step, the test cases should already contain the app-specific URI.
 7. Run tests on production.

-### How to configure the pipeline from another region
+### How to Configure the Pipeline for another Region

 To configure the CICD pipeline for any region: Copy the AMI specified for us-east-1 region (under mappings) in the Jenkins.yaml file to the region you require.
 Then specify the copied AMI along with the region in the Jenkins.yaml file under mappings.